Research an Investment Offer

 First, use the National Registration Search (NRS) on the Canadian Securities Administrators’ (CSA) website to check if your advisor or firm is registered.

-- If you have questions about the results, check this Guide to Understanding Registration search results.
+- If you have questions about the search results, check this Guide to Understanding Registration.

 - If you discover the person or company you are dealing with is not registered, is offering you something they don’t seem permitted to, or if you need help understanding the results of the NRS tool, contact British Columbia Securities Commission (BCSC) Inquiries.